 The Nevada bar exam includes eight essay questions.
 Both fundamental legal principles and Nevada law are tested and may embrace more than a single subject.
+The Nevada essay section counts for 55.9 percent of the total Nevada bar exam score.
 More information regarding Nevada bar exam essays can be found on the State Bar of Nevada’s website.

 Multistate Professional Responsibility Examination (MPRE)

 A passing score on the Multistate Professional Responsibility Examination (MPRE) is also required to become a licensed Nevada attorney.
 The MPRE tests an examinee’s knowledge of the ethics rules related to the practice of law.
 According to the NCBE, the purpose of the MPRE is to “measure examinees' knowledge and understanding of established standards related to the professional conduct of lawyers.”